 The $\delta x^\dagger$ are determined by forcing the matrices to be hermitian.
-The $\delta y$ are generated by the same gaussian distribution for all of the off-diagonal degrees of freedom, whereas the diagonal ones are set to zero (they are subleading in $N$).
-This is a very rough approximation for the $Y$ modes connecting the fuzzy sphere to itself, treating them all lumped together as if they all had the same mass.
-We do not add fluctuations in the modes connecting the fuzzy sphere to itself in the $X$ variables: the unstable modes grow so quickly that such fluctuations are not required.
-If the system thermalizes the fine details of the initial conditions get washed out at later times.
-We only need them to be qualitatively correct.
-Notice that our initial conditions are built to exactly satisfy $C=0$, while preserving the typical size of quantum fluctuations for the space variables.
-This is why we have no fluctuations on the $P$, $Q$ variables, nor on the off-diagonal modes of $X^0$ connecting the lone eigenvalue and the fuzzy sphere.
+All the off-diagonal $\delta y$ components are generated by the same gaussian distribution, whereas the diagonal ones are set to zero since they are subleading in $N$.
+This is a very rough approximation for the $Y$ modes connecting the fuzzy sphere to itself, lumping them together as if they all had the same mass.
+We do not add fluctuations in the modes connecting the fuzzy sphere to itself in the $X$ variables as the unstable modes grow so quickly that such fluctuations are not required.
+If the system thermalizes the fine details of the initial conditions get washed out at later times, so we only need them to be qualitatively correct.
+Notice that our initial conditions are built to exactly satisfy $C=0$ while preserving the typical size of quantum fluctuations for the space variables.
+This is why we have no fluctuations of the $P$, $Q$ variables nor of the off-diagonal modes of $X^0$ connecting the lone eigenvalue and the fuzzy sphere.

 The discretized matrix equations of motion read